 Skip to main content

-Those of you that know me know, I became a Beekeeper this year.
+Those of you that know me know, I became a Beekeeper in 2022.
 You have given feedback that you are keen to learn a little too.
 This time of year the bees have their stores of food for winter and have done all the preparation to their homes to make them waterproof.

 Propolis is a sticky resinous mixture that bees use to seal unwanted open spaces in hive parts.
 It is yellow/brown and smells incredible.
 It is used as a defence from the outside.
 This could be from external invaders, such as; mice, wasps, or simply from the wind and rain.